YotsubaTamiko/GoAwayLiquidGlass/README.md

   * Download the repo, drag'n drop the `FeatureFlags.zip` under `/Library/Preferences/` (You can `cmd+shift+g` and type `/Library/Preferences/` in Finder).
   * Double-click to decompress, reboot, done.
   ### Additional Usage of the `FeatureFlags`?
-  * You can enable the Spotlight Plus in yourself.
+  * You can enable the Spotlight Plus by yourself.
 Found the flags and try>reboot to see the effects.